adamheins/biginteger.js/README.md

 ## References
 The algorithms for long division and modulo were adapted from [Multiple-Length Division Revisited: A Tour of the Minefield](http://brinch-hansen.net/papers/1994b.pdf) by Per Brinch Hansen.
 An efficient modular exponentiation algorithm was taken from [Large Prime Numbers](http://people.reed.edu/~jerry/361/lectures/bigprimes.pdf) by Jerry Shurman.

+## License
+MIT license.
+See the included LICENSE file for the full terms.